A Quick Guide to Traveling in Taiwan

 Taking the THSR – Taiwan’s Bullet Trains

 As for how to get tickets, it’s pretty straightforward.
-Just walk up to an automatic ticketing vendor, go through the steps, and pay.
-Don’t worry – if you don’t have any Taiwanese currency on you, a credit card is fine.
+Just walk up to an automatic ticketing vendor at the high-speed rail station, go through the steps, and pay.
+Don’t worry – a credit card is fine if you don’t have any Taiwanese currency on you.

 traveling in taiwan via bullet train